Hum Kumari Thapa

-Meet 34 years old Hum Kumari Thapa from Nepal.
+Meet 34-year-old Hum Kumari Thapa from Nepal.

 Hum Kumari said that access to water for drinking and irrigation has changed her and her family’s life.
 Most importantly, she is now able to spend quality time with her children and has been able to help them with their studies.
-Her family’s health and hygiene have been greatly improved, as well as the environment around her home following the access to water.
+Her family’s health and hygiene have been greatly improved, as well as the environment around her home following the improved access to water.